coderamen666/srd-v3.5-md/spells/spells-t-z.md

 You channel negative energy through your touch, fatiguing the target.
 You must succeed on a touch attack to strike a target.

-The subject is immediately fatigued for the spell's duration.
+The subject is immediately fatigued for the spell’s duration.

 This spell has no effect on a creature that is already fatigued.
-Unlike with normal fatigue, the effect ends as soon as the spell's duration expires.
+Unlike with normal fatigue, the effect ends as soon as the spell’s duration expires.

 *Material Component:* A drop of sweat.